The Urinary System: Nephron & Urine Formation

 3. Distal Convoluted Tubule

-Sodium chloride, bicarbonate ions, hydrogen ions and water are reabsorbed from the distal convoluted tubule into the blood stream.
+Sodium chloride, calcium, bicarbonate ions, hydrogen ions and water are reabsorbed from the distal convoluted tubule into the blood stream.

 Hydrogen and potassium ions are secreted from the blood into the distal convoluted tubule.